minubia/SwiftKeychain/README.md

 ## Requirements

 - iOS 7.0+
-- Xcode 6.1
+- Xcode 6.1.1

 ##Installation

 We plan on supporting CocoaPods in the future.
 But at this moment CocoaPods does not support Swift libraries.
-Until then you can follow these steps to include SwiftKeychain in your project
+Until then you can follow these steps to include Swift Keychain in your project

 1. You can either clone SwiftKeychain or add it as a git submodule to your project.
 We recommend the latter.
   * To clone SwiftKeychain simply execute the following command